novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 ---

-### 2. Initialization
+### 2. Preparation

 Create a new folder contains a file named `infrastructure.tf`.
 We will use the file as the infrastructure code.
-Every setup will be written in HCL language inside the file, including:
+Every resource setup will be written in HCL language inside the file, including:

 - Uploading key pair (for ssh access to the instance)
 - Creating EC2 instance